-Taos Behavioral Health (TBH) is a nonprofit organization dedicated to helping Taos become a better, safer, and less violent community by serving at-risk youth and adults in need of guidance and counseling.
+Taos Behavioral Health (TBH), a program of Nonviolence Works Inc., a nonprofit organization dedicated to helping Taos become a better, safer, and less violent community by serving at-risk youth and adults in need of guidance and counseling.

 Since 2004, TBH has implemented programs designed to support an attitude of nonviolence in homes, schools, and the community.